katzgrau/wordpress-github/README.md

 You can edit _how_ projects are listed on the settings page.
 Look for the 'Github/BitBucket' settings link in the Wordpress admin panel.

+Customization options include formatting and sorting.
+For example, if you want projects with the most watchers listed first, do:

+{{github:username,sortby:watchers,sortdir:desc}}

 ## Other details

 The plugin caches your projects for 1 hour.
 If you'd like to configure this,